GrandDadDan/Movie-Watchlist/Test and Use Case.md

 - Usability Test: Ensures the system allows smooth switching between dark and light mode (important for user experience).
 - Performance Test: Simulates 1,000 concurrent users to check if the system's response time for search results stays within the expected 2 seconds.

+# 4️⃣Reflection

+Translating software requirements into use cases and test cases is a crucial but often challenging process.
+As I worked through this, I realized that the process is not as straightforward as it initially seemed.
+Many challenges arise, particularly in interpreting vague requirements, ensuring complete user interactions, and balancing functional and non-functional needs.

+One of the biggest challenges I faced was dealing with ambiguity in requirements.
+Some requirements were too broad or lacked specific details, making it difficult to determine how they should be implemented or tested.
+For example, a requirement like “The system should provide movie recommendations” leaves a lot of unanswered questions.
+Should recommendations be based on past watch history, ratings, or something else?
+Without clear criteria, writing meaningful test cases becomes difficult.
+To address this, I learned that it’s important to clarify requirements with stakeholders, document assumptions, and refine requirements iteratively.

+Another difficulty was identifying all possible ways users might interact with the system.
+While some interactions are obvious, such as searching for a movie or adding one to a watchlist, others are less predictable.
+Users might use different devices, input unexpected search terms, or take actions I hadn’t originally considered.
+For instance, I had to think about whether users should be able to search using special characters or partial movie names.
+This made me realize the importance of user research and scenario-based testing to cover a broader range of interactions.

+Balancing functional and non-functional requirements was another challenge.
+Functional requirements are usually easier to test since they focus on specific features.
+However, non-functional requirements, like system performance, usability, or security, are harder to measure.
+A requirement like “The system should provide a fast search experience” doesn’t define what “fast” means.
+To solve this, I had to convert vague descriptions into measurable criteria, such as “Search results should load within 2 seconds.”
+This experience showed me how important it is to define testable benchmarks for non-functional requirements.

+Additionally, I found that some requirements were difficult to test directly.
+For example, a requirement like “The system should be user-friendly” is subjective.
+What one person finds user-friendly, another might not.
+To address this, I realized the importance of breaking down such requirements into measurable factors, like how easily users complete tasks or how much time they spend searching for a feature.

+Handling alternative and exceptional flows was another area where I faced challenges.
+While it was easy to define the basic steps of a use case, I also had to consider what happens when things go wrong.
+What if the API providing movie data is down?
+What if a user enters an invalid password too many times?
+These scenarios required extra test cases to make sure the system responds properly to unexpected situations.

+Lastly, I encountered the challenge of managing changing requirements.
+As I developed my use cases and test cases, I realized that some requirements needed to be updated or refined.
+This showed me why flexibility is crucial in software development.
+Agile methodologies and iterative testing can help teams adjust as requirements evolve.

+Overall, this experience taught me that translating requirements into use cases and test cases is not just a technical task—it requires critical thinking, communication, and adaptability.
+By addressing these challenges, I gained a better understanding of how to build a system that meets user needs while ensuring reliability and usability.